seansfkelley/react-layered-chart/API.md

 ### Action Creators

 These action creators are analogous to some of the "controlled props" on `ChartProvider`.
 They are intended to be used with [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) and, optionally, [`bindActionCreators`](http://redux.js.org/docs/api/bindActionCreators.html).
-Values set with action creators are preferred over automatically-computed values or defaults, but `ChartProvider`'s controlled props are preferred over all.
+Values set with action creators are preferred over defaults or values returned from `loadData`, but `ChartProvider`'s controlled props are preferred over all.

 - `setXDomain(domain)`
 - `setYDomains(domains)`